-For the year ended 30 June 2018, the consolidated entity has incurred losses from continuing operations of \$10,285,000 (2017: \$15,217,000) and experienced net cash outflows of \$10,201,000 from operations (2017: \$16,955,000), as disclosed in the income statement and statement of cash flows, respectively.
-The company is in the development phase, and given the entity's strategic plans, the directors are satisfied regarding the availability of working capital for the period up to at least 31 August 2019.
-Accordingly the directors have prepared the financial report on a going concern basis in the belief that the consolidated entity will realise its assets and settle its liabilities and commitments in the normal course of business and for at least the amounts stated in the financial report.
+For the year ended 30 June 2019, the consolidated entity has incurred losses from continuing operations of \$14,254,000 (2018: \$10,285,000) and experienced net cash outflows of \$10,344,000 from operations (2018: \$10,201,000), as disclosed in the income statement and statement of cash flows, respectively.
+The company is in the development and early commercialisation phase, and given the entity's strategic plans, the directors are satisfied regarding the availability of working capital for the period up to at least 31 August 2020.
+Accordingly, the directors have prepared the financial report on a going concern basis in the belief that the consolidated entity will realise its assets and settle its liabilities and commitments in the normal course of business and for at least the amounts stated in the financial report.